 Here is an example of the BAT you are expected to follow daily.
 Oh, don’t think you can’t do it either, your coach who signed you up as a coach can see your BAT activity online, and they don’t approve of doing your BAT through the old-school pen and paper.
-They tell you to do it online to track your activity, which means they can tell when you are or aren’t doing it and when you are or aren’t logging in.
+They tell you to do it online to track your activity, which means they can tell when you are or aren’t doing it and when you are logging in.
 It feels like you are in school or an employee who has to check into a boss.
-So tell me again, how it’s passive?

 On top of that, you are encouraged to write down conversations you have with people in your inbox and put them into columns in a notebook.
-These columns are labeled as possible leads, active leads, and good potential leads to be coaches that can earn you money under one of your legs.
+These columns are labeled as possible leads, active leads, and good potential leads to be coaches who can earn money under one of your legs.
 You put down people’s names and usernames with notes of the last conversations you had and are encouraged to go back and keep the discussion going.
-Always end your talk with questions, so they have to reply back and thus creating (in my opinion) a false sense of friendship.
+Always end your talk with questions, so they have to reply, thus creating (in my opinion) a false sense of friendship.

 You are also encouraged to go through your story views and write down people you notice watching your stories regularly.
-You are then encouraged to reach out to them with the oh so subtle “So I noticed you’ve been viewing my stories lately, are you at all interested in what I do”? or “I noticed you like a lot of my posts, ar you also into wellness?”
+You are then encouraged to reach out to them with the oh-so-subtle “So I noticed you’ve been viewing my stories lately.
+Are you interested in what I do”? or “I noticed you like many of my posts; are you also into wellness?”

 Do Beachbody Coach Buy Followers?

-I can’t speak for everyone, but I do know the majority of them do.
+I can’t speak for everyone, but I know most of them to do.

 An excellent way to look is to peek at their interactions.
 For example, if they have over 33K but are only getting a few hundred likes, odds are at least half of their following is bought.